Ravin-Kumar/genai23-submission/README.md

 Description
 ==
-PhiloGPT is a GenAI application using OpenAI's GPT4 and the Stanford Philosophy Encyclopedia to bridge the gap between philosophy and accessibility.
+PhiloGPT is a GenAI application using OpenAI's GPT Language models and the Stanford Philosophy Encyclopedia to bridge the gap between philosophy and accessibility.
 It aims to make philosophical texts more accessible to a wider audience by utilising generative AI capabilities.

 Often, philosophical texts can be dense and difficult to understand for those without a background in the field.
 This is why we have created PhiloGPT to summarise and simplify complex philosophical ideas into easier to understand language.